lwjohnst86/tagDiabetes/doc/manuscript.md

 from palmitic acid (16:0), which is well-known to have harmful effects on tissues [@Riserus2008a; @Iggman2010a].

-We found no interaction by time for any of the TAGFA on the metabolic outcomes.
-Analyzing these biological processes longitudinally is challenging due to the potential feedback mechanisms involved.
-For instance, while greater DNL may promote muscle insulin resistance, the reverse may also be true [@Flannery2012a].
+The direction of association between TAGFA and insulin sensitivity is unclear from cross-sectional studies due to the physiological feedback mechanisms involved.
+For example, while greater DNL may promote muscle insulin resistance, the reverse may also be true [@Flannery2012a].
 Higher insulin resistance may encourage greater DNL to handle the higher blood glucose.
 To illustrate this, in a weight loss intervention trial (n=19 with TAGFA data), participants who lost weight over 33 weeks showed higher insulin sensitivity and lower TAGFA composition indicative of lower DNL (less 14:0, 14:1, 16:0, 16:1, etc) [@Schwab2008a].
 Given the complex biological mechanisms and feedback loops involved, disentangling whether insulin sensitivity influences TAGFA more strongly than TAGFA influencing insulin sensitivity will require more complicated research designs and analyses.
-Our own findings of no interaction by time with the TAGFA tentatively suggest that the influence of either TAGFA or insulin resistance within the feedback loop may be of relatively equal strength.

-Serum TAG are packaged into lipoproteins, particularly VLDL, by the liver.
-The sources of fatty acids for TAG production during fasting are stored fatty acids within the liver, circulating NEFA, and through DNL [@Barrows2006a].
-Therefore, the TAGFA composition reflects not just dietary intake but also stored fatty acids from the adipose tissue and the DNL capacity of the individual.
-During fasting, a large portion of fatty acids bound together as TAG are obtained from circulating NEFA.
-A study examining this found that NEFA contributed 60-80% of newly synthesized VLDL-TAG during fasting and ~40% during the fed state while dietary fatty acids contributed ~25% to newly synthesized VLDL-TAG [@Barrows2006a].
-In an analysis of the serum NEFA fraction in the PROMISE cohort with the OGTT-derived outcomes (under review), we found that higher total NEFA but not the specific composition associated with lower beta-cell function and not with insulin resistance.
-While NEFA may contribute substantially to the TAG fraction, there may be something unique about the specific composition of the TAGFA fraction that may allow it to enter insulin sensitive tissues more easily than NEFA.
-It may be that VLDL receptors allow fatty acids to enter these tissue more easily than NEFA bound to albumin or it may be due to the other influences on TAGFA composition such as dietary intake since circulating NEFA primarily come from adipose tissue [@Verges2015a].
+While further research will need to confirm this, the lack of a time interaction we observed in addition to the timing of our measures likely suggests that it is the TAGFA predicting insulin resistance.

 <!--
 {{ Not sure about this...
 Include this? }}